dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/Demo/authentication-authorization/README.md

-This folder contains different types of tested authentication strategies for securing the kubernetes applications.
+This folder contains a manual and SSO type of tested authentication strategies for securing the kubernetes applications.